mark-sanderson/mark-sanderson.github.io/_pages/students.md

 author_profile: true
 ---

 I have had the priviledge to work with a great many students.
-Here I list the PhD students who I have graduated and I'm currently working with.
+Here I list of completed PhD students along with the students I'm currently working with.
 I also list some of the Masters and Honours students whose projects we were able to get to a publication.

 PhD Completed
 -------------